altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 'J::Should we use different bodies'
 'L::No, speed - we need to get there now.'
 'J::Think she is alright?'
-'L::She was disconnected as you can get...
+'L::She was as disconnected as you can get...
 So maybe?'
 ~The Lux drove on in silence~
 }